JDNdeveloper/ProfileTool/README.md

 # pt_end alias
 ```

-### Project Examples
+### Project Tools:

-I have included example Python scripts in `src/examples` that can be used to add a project, delete a project, set a default project, or set a default package.
+I have included some project manipulation tools in `src/project_tools/` that can be used to add a project, delete a project, set a default project, or set a default package.
 In order to run these scripts, they will need to be in the same directory as profile_tool.py (which currently they are not).

 To avoid depending on profile_tool.py being in your current directory, you can [add the directory holding profile_tool.py to your PYTHONPATH](http://stackoverflow.com/a/3402176/903996).

+The project tools scripts all use the `proj_helper` class in `src/project_tools/proj_helper.py`.
+It is a wrapper for the profile tool that makes modifying projects, packages, and the default project easier. `proj_helper` provides a function `get_full_project_name` which expands a substring name to the full project name, along with catching edge case errors, and can be useful when you would like to just type the prefix of a project name rather than spelling the whole thing out.

 ## Testing

 * `src/profile_tool_test.py` unit tests `src/profile_tool.py`.
 It depends on `example_profile` and `profile_tool.py`.
-* `src/examples/proj_test.py` unit tests all `src/examples/*` project scripts.
-It depends on `example_profile` being in a directory one level higher, and depends on all project scripts in `src/examples/*`.
+* `src/project_tools/proj_test.py` unit tests all `src/project_tools/*` project scripts.
+It depends on all project scripts in `src/project_tools/*`.